autc04/Retro68/README.md

 to add that to your `PATH`.

-If you're building this on a PowerMac running Mac OS X 10.4, tell the build script to use the gcc you've installed via tigerbrew:
+If you're building this on a PowerMac running Mac OS X 10.4, tell the build script to use the gcc you've installed via tigerbrew, and set an environment variable to work around a problem caused by GCC's build system:

-    ../Retro68/build-toolchain.bash --host-cxx-compiler=g++-5 --host-c-compiler=gcc-5
+    gcc_cv_c_no_fpie=no ../Retro68/build-toolchain.bash --host-cxx-compiler=g++-5 --host-c-compiler=gcc-5

 ### Build options and recompiling